Privacy policy

 Information, blocking, deletion

-Within the framework of the applicable legal provisions, you have the right at any time to free information about your stored personal data, its origin and recipient and the purpose of the data processing and, if applicable, a right to correction, blocking or deletion of this data.
-For this purpose as well as for further questions on the subject of personal data, you can contact us at any time at the address given in the imprint.
+Within the framework of the applicable legal provisions, you have the right to free information at any time about your stored personal data, its origin and recipient and the purpose of data processing and, if necessary, a right to correct, block or delete this data.
+You can contact us at any time at the address given in the legal notice for this purpose or for further questions on the subject of personal data.

 3. Data protection officer